Code of Behaviour

 (a) The Code of Behaviour for students, including the School Regulations and Guidelines, is circulated to parent(s)/guardian(s) of all new entrants into the school and they are required to read it and acknowledge with a signature that they will abide by its contents.
 This is to ensure that parent(s)/guardian(s) and students: understand what the rules are; that they must be adhered to; and the procedures that will be followed in the event of the rules not being upheld.

-(b) At the start of the academic year, the more salient points of the Code of Behaviour, the School Regulations and Guidelines and Classroom Rules, as well as any amendments to them, are highlighted to each Year Group.
+(b) At the start of the academic year, the more salient points of the Code of Behaviour, the School Regulations and Guidelines and Classroom Rules, as well as any amendments to them, are highlighted to each Year Group and the relevant parent group.
+For students with special educational needs, teachers and specialist personnel (such as the Learning Support Teachers, Resource Teachers, Special Needs Assistant) will ensure that standards and rules are communicated in a way that students with special educational needs can understand.

-(c) School rules and the reason for them, the notion of tolerance for others, self-control, a sense of fairness and understanding of principles of natural justice are discussed as part of the CSPE, SPHE and Religious Education programmes.
+(c) School rules and the reason for them, the principle of tolerance for others, self-control, a sense of fairness and understanding of principles of natural justice are discussed as part of the Wellbeing and Religious Education programmes.

-(d) Parent(s)/guardian(s) are invited to liaise with the relevant Form Master or Deputy Principal or Principal on any aspect of their son’s progress or any concerns they may have.
+(d) Parent(s)/guardian(s) are invited to liaise with the relevant Year Head or Deputy Principals or Principal on any aspect of their son’s progress or any concerns they may have.
 In this way early intervention is possible which may avoid problems escalating.
 Parent(s)/guardian(s) are also welcome to consult with individual teachers.
 All meetings should be organized by appointment and through the College Reception.

-(e) The Principal will communicate regularly in the form of letters, assemblies/meetings during the year, particularly parents’ meetings at the start of each school year.
+(e) The Principal will communicate regularly in the form of notifications through the school app, text messages, assemblies/meetings during the year, particularly parents’ meetings at the start of each school year.

 In line with the school’s philosophy of respect for the individual, it is the belief and expectation of the School Authorities that each student is capable of the highest standards of behaviour.
 The student’s self-esteem and personal growth is at the heart of the Code of Behaviour.